SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

 \subsubsection{Phase 0: Global Initialization}

-Our objective is to create diverse candidates as the initial population to explore the vast joint space of instruction and example.
-We provide two types of initialization based on the availability of data (\inputOutputPairnospace) and human expert knowledge (\exampleInstructionnospace).
+Following the principle of metaheuristic optimization, phase 0 aims to create diverse candidates as the initial candidate pool to explore the vast joint space of instruction and example.
+We provide two types of initialization based on the availability of data: initializing from \inputOutputPair of the task, denoted \frameNamenospace-io-pair, and initializing from human-composed example prompts, denoted \frameNamenospace-example.